Ondine

 A new adaptation of Jean Giraudoux’s classic play: Traveling through an enchanted forest, the knight-errant Hans falls in love with a water sprite named Ondine, despite his engagement to a woman of the court.
 Ondine's supernatural relatives are skeptical of the match, so Ondine wagers with Hans's life: should he betray her, he will die.
 Once married and living in Hans's world of courtly intrigue, trouble quickly threatens the young lovers' happiness.
 A playful, poetic, highly theatrical, and bittersweet fairy tale of love and what comes after.

-Ondine was developed at the Jean Cocteau Repertory, directed by Carolyn Cantor; the American Conservatory Theater, directed by Kent Nicholson; and received its world premiere at the University of Massachusetts Amherst, directed by Gina Kaufmann.
+Ondine was developed at the Jean Cocteau Repertory, directed by Carolyn Cantor, and the American Conservatory Theater, directed by Kent Nicholson.
+Photos below are from the adaptation’s world premiere at the University of Massachusetts Amherst, directed by Gina Kaufmann.
+More photos and information here.